 BlackRock, Inc. has entered into an arrangement with Markit Indices Limited, the index provider for certain underlying fixed income indexes used by US iShares ETFs, related to derivative fixed-income products that are based on such US iShares ETFs.
-For such fixed-income derivative products, BlackRock receives certain payments in connection with their development, for licensing intellectual property belonging to BlackRock and for facilitating data in connection with such fixed-income derivative products, which may include payments based on the trading volumes of, or revenues generated by, the derivative products.
+For such fixed-income derivative products, BlackRock receives certain payments in connection with their development, for licensing intellectual property belonging to BlackRock and for facilitating data in connection with such fixed-income derivative products.
 Funds and accounts managed by BlackRock Investment Advisers may from time to time transact in such fixed-income derivative products.
-BlackRock will waive any such payments with respect to such derivative products entered into by BlackRock advised funds and accounts.
+BlackRock advised funds and accounts.
 Trading activity in the derivative products could potentially lead to increased purchase activity with respect to the US iShares ETFs and increased assets under management for BFA.